-A: Business Network Int’l was started in 1985 with a single purpose: to develop the referral business of the members.
+A: Business Network Int'l was started in 1985 with a single purpose: to develop the referral business of the members.
 From that point, BNI has grown to the vast networking group it has become.
 BNI is in 42 countries with over 100,000 members.
-There are almost 1,500 members in Connecticut in almost 60 Chapters.
+There are almost 1,500 members in Connecticut in nearly 60 Chapters.
 We allow one person per profession to join each chapter, thus guaranteeing exclusivity to the members in their business category.

 Q: Do ethical rules for certain professions prohibit participation in BNI?

 A: BNI understands the importance of the ethical concerns governing certain professions and acknowledges that rules can differ by location.
 As such, BNI, therefore, requires its members to uphold the standards of its profession so as not to violate the professional's ethical obligations.
 If BNI's general rules could potentially violate a professional's ethical code, BNI's standards are superseded by the dictates of the professional's ethical code.
 Significantly, a primary objective of BNI is to educate its membership in ways to market and grow business.
 BNI intends to ensure that this is permitted.

 Q: How many referrals does BNI pass yearly?

 A: Last year, members of BNI passed over two million referrals, which generated over a billion dollars' (U.S.) worth of business for the members!
 BNI is a business and professional networking organization that allows only one person per professional classification or specialty to join a chapter.

 A: In order to build a strong referral network, only one person per professional specialty/industry is accepted into a chapter.
 For example, each chapter will only have one member who is a residential real estate agent.
 However, a commercial real estate person could be eligible to join this chapter.
 If your category is currently occupied, the area director can refer you to another chapter or even assist you in forming another chapter.

 Q: How do you know new members are reputable?